 Clicking this button takes you to the Browsing Contents table which contains an entry for each file and sub-directory contained in the Document Root of the virtual host in question.
 To display the Browsing Contents table with the contents of a specific sub-directory, simply click on that sub-directory's name in the Browsing Contents table.
-If the Browsing Contents table contains no items, it is a good indication that either the Document Root is mis-set or there have simply been no files uploaded for the virtual host.

-Thus, the Browsing Contents table provides a means for finding any file or sub-directory within a virtual Host's hierarchy.
+The Browsing Contents table provides a means for finding any file or sub-directory within a virtual Host's hierarchy.
 This is useful for setting "Access Controls" on folders or even specific files.